 7. Conclusions

-Underreporting or misdiagnosis of zoonotic helminths leads to underestimations of their importance to human health.
-For many of the helminths we discuss in this review and the diseases they cause are chronic in nature; and it may be many years before a diagnosis is sought by an individual.
-For many helminths important to human health, the proper surveillance of animal hosts and vectors would be beneficial in terms of determining the risk of human infections as well as mapping the geographical distribution of zoonotic diseases.
-In the case of Dirofilaria species in China, there are nearly 300 cases of animals with D. immitis and no human reports of any Dirofilaria species infection.
-In fact there are only 8 human cases of zoonotic filariasis, all reported to be T. capillaeda.
-In a country of 2 billion people this seems extremely low.

-Climate change, urbanisation, and globalisation are increasing or changing the distribution of zoonotic helminths.
-Climate change modifies the environment, creating ideal temperatures and humidity for survival of STH eggs and larvae in soil, and for the movement of vectors including certain mosquito species, and molluscan hosts.
-This leads to greater geographical distribution.
-However climate change doesn’t always mean increased survivability or spread of zoonotic infections.
-While in some areas climate change may increase temperature and humidity, in other areas they are going to become drier, which will reduce survivability of STH and reduce environments for mosquitoes and molluscs to survive.
-In the case of Amgiostrongylus species, climate change is predicted to have a detrimental effect on the spread of molluscan hosts.
+Underreporting or misdiagnosis of zoonotic helminths leads to an underestimation of their importance for human health.
+Many of the helminth diseases considered in this review are chronic in nature, and it may be many years before a positive diagnosis is sought and obtained by an afflicted individual.
+For many zoonotic helminths of public health importance, appropriate and accurate surveillance of animal hosts and vectors is essential to determine the risk for human infections and for mapping the geographical distribution of the diseases they cause.
+Climate change, urbanisation, and globalisation are increasing and/or changing the distribution of zoonotic helminths.
+Climate change modifies the environment, creating optimum temperatures and levels of humidity for survival of STH eggs and larvae in soil, and for the movement of vectors including certain mosquito species, and molluscan hosts into new areas, leading to an increased geographical distribution.
+However, climate change will not always result in increased survivability or the spread of zoonotic infectionsas some areas will become drier, thereby reducing the survivability of STH and limiting the spread of mosquitoes and molluscs..
+As an example, , climate change is predicted to have a detrimental effect on the spread of the molluscan hosts for Angiostrongylus spp.
 Based on climate change predictions a model found that suitable habitats for A. cantonensis would decrease (York et al., 2014).

 FBH can be readily controlled by implementing food standards and treatment for imported and locally grown foods, as well as education regarding the preparation of food.
-Simply cooking food properly kills all zoonotic helminths that may be present in meat or on vegetables and fruit.
-Similarly, washing vegetables and fruit before consumption will remove up 80% of zoonotic helminths present as eggs, larvae, or within vectors such as slugs or snails (Adenusi et al., 2015, Duedu et al., 2014, Yeung et al., 2013), while freezing fish will help control of fish borne helminths at the consumer end.
+Simply cooking food adequately kills all zoonotic helminths that may be present in meat or on vegetables and fruit.
+Similarly, washing vegetables and fruit before consumption will remove up 80% of zoonotic helminths present as eggs, larvae, or within vectors such as slugs or snails (Adenusi et al., 2015, Duedu et al., 2014, Yeung et al., 2013), while freezing fish will help the control of fish-borne helminths at the consumer end.

-Environmental monitoring of soil, vectors, and definitive hosts are crucial for measuring the potential impact on human populations.
-Education programs or public warnings in endemic areas should be undertaken when monitoring shows a high prevalence in surveyed animals, or during known seasonal transmission times, so as to target the relevant populations.
+Environmental monitoring of soil, vectors, and definitive hosts are crucial for measuring the potential impact of zoonotic helminthiases on human populations.
+Education programs should be undertaken or public warnings given in endemic areas when monitoring shows high infection prevalence in surveyed animals, or during known seasonal transmission times.
 Mosquito control is already undertaken in some areas for control of viral diseases and the same measures can be implemented for control of filarial nematodes.
-In the case of B. procyonis the ability to identify a raccoon latrine and manage the risk will help in part to prevent human infections.
-FBH can be readily controlled by implementing food standards and treatment for imported and locally grown foods, as well as food education.

-The overall message is that while globalisation, urbanisation, and climate change will impact on the spread of zoonotic helminths, proper awareness of the risk they pose will help in control and prevention of human infections.
+In the case of B. procyonis, the ability to identify a raccoon latrine and manage the risk can help prevent human infections.
+FBH can be readily controlled through food education and by implementing food standards and treatment for imported and locally grown foods.
+In summary, the overall message is that while globalisation, urbanisation, and climate change will impact on the spread of zoonotic helminths, appropriate awareness of the risk they pose will help in the future control and prevention of the human diseases they cause.

 8. References